sell201374/consul-and-swarm/README.txt

-To get docker swarm going and use consul for discovery.
+To get Docker Wwarm going and use consul for discovery.
 These two links (https://docs.docker.com/swarm/discovery/ & http://blog.arungupta.me/docker-swarm-cluster-using-consul/) should be sufficient...
 Otherwise just follow along

 1) Create three machines in DigitalOcean.
 First one would be swarm master ( & agent), second one is swarm agent and third for consul.